 No Impact.
 Groundwater at the Project site is affected by saltwater intrusion (high salinity) and therefore unsuitable for use as drinking water.
 The proposed Project's construction activities under both phases would occur primarily adjacent to, in, and over harbor waters.
 Landside activities would not adversely affect groundwater recharge because the Project area is not used as a recharge site and would not adversely affect drinking water supplies because there are none on or near the site.
 The proposed demolition and subsequent covering of the site with compacted bound CMB under both phases would increase the amount of impervious surface and improve surface water infiltration locally at the site.
 Although future uses at the Project site are unknown, it is not expected that the site would be developed with any new groundwater wells or include any type of groundwater extraction activities (due to the aforementioned saltwater intrusion).
-Therefore, the proposed Project, and the reasonably foreseeable future use of the site, would not affect existing groundwater supplies, drinking water supplies, groundwater, and no mitigation is required.
+Therefore, the proposed Project, and the reasonably foreseeable future use of the site, would not affect existing groundwater supplies, drinking water supplies, groundwater recharge facilities, or aquifers.
+The proposed Project would have no impact with respect to groundwater, and no mitigation is required.